-- (1) For all the structure (plating and secondary stiffeners) of single skin hatch covers, the corrosion addition $t_s$ is to be 2.0 mm. - (2) For double skin hatch covers, the corrosion addition is to be:

-$2.0 \ \mathrm{mm}$ for the top and bottom plating

-1.5 mm for the internal structures.
+- (1) For all the structure (plating and secondary stiffeners) of single skin hatch covers, the corrosion addition t_s is to be 2.0 mm. - (2) For double skin hatch covers, the corrosion addition is to be: - 2.0 mm for the top and bottom plating - 1.5 mm for the internal structures. - (3) For single skin hatch covers and for the plating of double skin hatch covers, steel renewal is required where the gauged thickness is less than $t{\it net} + 0.5\,{\rm mm}.$ - (4) Where the gauged thickness is within the range $t{nd} + 0.5 \,\mathrm{mm}$ and $t{nd} + 1.0 \,\mathrm{mm}$, coating (applied in accordance with the coating manufacturer's requirements) or annual gauging may be adopted as an alternative to steel renewal.

-- (3) For single skin hatch covers and for the plating of double skin hatch covers, steel renewal is required where the gauged thickness is less than $t{net} + 0.5 \text{ mm}$ . - (4) Where the gauged thickness is within the range $t{net} + 0.5 \text{ mm}$ and $t{net} + 1.0 \text{ mm}$ , coating (applied in accordance with the coating manufacturer's requirements) or annual gauging may be adopted as an alternative to steel renewal. - (5) Coating is to be maintained in GOOD condition, as defined in Pt 1, Ch 2, Sec.
-1. 19. - (6) For the internal structure of double skin hatch covers, thickness gauging is required when plating renewal is to be carried out or when this is deemed necessary, at the discretion of the Society's Surveyor, on the basis of the plating corrosion or deformation condition.
-In these cases, steel renewal for the internal structures is required where the gauged thickness is less than tnet.
+- (5) Coating is to be maintained in GOOD condition, as defined in Pt 1, Ch 2, Sec.
+1. 20. - (6) For the internal structure of double skin hatch covers, thickness gauging is required when plating renewal is to be carried out or when this is deemed necessary, at the discretion of the Society's Surveyor, on the basis of the plating corrosion or deformation condition.
+In these cases, steel renewal for the internal structures is required where the gauged thickness is less than t{net} .